 Group 7 counties

-The initial staff parcel classifications for the seventh group of counties, which includes Cheboygan, Crawford, Eaton, Ingham, Jackson, Kalkaska, Missaukee, Muskegon, Osceola, Otsego and Ottawa are now available for review and comment.
+The final staff parcel classifications for the seventh group of counties, which includes Cheboygan, Crawford, Eaton, Ingham, Jackson, Kalkaska, Missaukee, Muskegon, Osceola, Otsego and Ottawa are now available for review and comment.

 Land review map

-You can view the initial classifications for the seventh group of counties using the interactive map below.
+You can view the final classifications for the seventh group of counties using the interactive map below.
 If you need assistance with the map, please send an email to DNR-GIS@michigan.gov.

-If you are unable to join one of the public meetings, you can learn more about why and how the DNR is completing the state land review process by watching a recording from previous meetings.
+Public meetingsWe recently held two virtual public meetings to provide background information, an overview of the review process, and an opportunity for public comment on the initial recommendations.
+If you were not able to participate in one of the public meetings, you can learn more about why and how the DNR is completing the state land review process by watching a recording from previous meetings.

 Feedback via email

 Comments can be submitted via email to DNR-StateLandReview@Michigan.gov.
-Feedback on the initial staff recommendations for the seventh group of counties will be accepted through Friday, March 3, 2023.
+Feedback on the final staff recommendations for the seventh group of counties will be accepted through Wednesday, June 7, 2023.

-There will be an additional opportunity for public comment on the staff recommendations for the seventh group of counties an upcoming Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.
+There will be an additional opportunity for public comment on the final staff recommendations for the seventh group of counties at the June 8, 2023 Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.

 State land review status and results